 It’s a great achievement in China that they’ve reduced extreme poverty.

 Global warming: an existential threat

 Today, the International Monetary Fund lists China as the world’s second largest economic power.
 Nevertheless, the figures are a little different when looking at the UN Human Development Index, which ranks countries according to life expectancy, education and per capita income.
-But Mirrlees notes that wages are rising.
-Though growth rates are very hard to predict precisely, he assumes that urban wages in the big Chinese cities will change dramatically.
-However, he underlines that it’s not simply about whether people will be enjoying higher incomes.
+But Mirrlees noted that wages are rising.
+Though growth rates are very hard to predict precisely, he assumed that urban wages in the big Chinese cities would change dramatically.
+However, he underlined that it’s not simply about whether people will be enjoying higher incomes.

 China is likely to face the consequences of global warming - flooding in the coastal belt.
 At the moment, it doesn’t look as though countries are going to adopt sufficiently severe policies to avoid that.

-Mirrlees sees many things today from a different perspective.
-Events that are not everyday news in Europe have become more important to him: territorial disputes in the South China Sea, for example, or the struggle between Japan and China.
-He also thinks a lot about the situation of Chinese citizens and frequent human rights abuses.
+Mirrlees saw many things from a different perspective.
+Events that are not everyday news in Europe have become more important to him, like territorial disputes in the South China Sea or the struggle between Japan and China.
+He also thought a lot about the situation of Chinese citizens and frequent human rights abuses.
 "In the 1990s, there was growing freedom for intellectuals in the country.
-That’s certainly not true now," he admits.
+That’s certainly not true now," he said.

 Get new questions as they launch

 Do people in Hong Kong need to be braver?